fluid-cloudnative/fluid/docs/en/userguide/install.md

 You can download the latest Fluid installation package from [Fluid Releases](https://github.com/fluid-cloudnative/fluid/releases).

-Unzip the Fluid package you just downloaded:
+Untar the Fluid package you just downloaded:

 ```shell
 $ tar -zxf fluid.tgz